nohm-devices/nohm-devices.github.io/index.md

 permalink: /
 ---

-### ***Bridging the gap between quantum and classical electronics***
+### ***Bridging the Wiring gap in quantum systems***

-nOhm Devices (Cambridge, MA) is addressing the need for highly-efficient cryogenic electronics for quantum computing and sensing.
-These components will enable integration of qubits and quantum sensors with control and readout electronics, allowing for scaling up and proliferation of these systems.
+nOhm Devices (Cambridge, MA) is developing highly-efficient cryogenic electronics for quantum computers and sensors.
+These components will enable in-situ integration of qubits and quantum sensors with control and readout circuits, allowing for scaling up and proliferation of quantum systems.

 Contact: <ins>info@nohm-devices.com</ins>